sakloui/jorban-martysmods.github.io/docs/reshade/gui-and-depth.md

 # ReShade GUI

-Learning how to navigate through ReShade is key to being able to utilize it effectively.
-Being able to navigate it with ease and configure specifically what you are looking for allows the user to create whatever their imagination allows for.
+Learning how to navigate through ReShade is key to being able to utilize it effectively, and being able to create what you desire.

-So, this guide will walk you through all the basics of what ReShade has to offer in it's UI.
-Please do not skip this portion as it provides tons of valuable information that you could use to better your experience with ReShade!
+With that in mind, this guide will walk you through all the basics of what ReShade has to offer in it's UI.

 ---